10 lessons I learned the hard way as a software engineer

 Action Item:

-Reflect on your long-term career goals and prioritize roles that align with them.
+Think about your long-term career goals and pick roles that match them.

 Wrapping Up

-So, to my younger self—and to anyone else just starting out: embrace the process, be kind to yourself, and never stop learning.
+To my younger self and beginners: embrace the process, be patient, and keep learning.
 You’ve got this.

 Until next time,